Putin turned Russia election hacks in Trump's favor: U.S. officials

 Separately, a senior White House official said on Thursday that Putin was likely to have been aware of the cyber attacks but he fell short of accusing the Russian president.

 "I don't think things happen in the Russian government of this consequence without Vladimir Putin knowing about it," Ben Rhodes, the White House's deputy national security adviser, told MSNBC.
-"When you're talking about a significant cyber intrusion like this, we're talking about the highest levels of government," Rhodes said.
+"When you're talking about a significant cyber intrusion like this, we're talking about the highest levels of government."

 "This began merely as an effort to show that American democracy is no more credible than Putin's version is," one of the officials said.